oliverklee/ext-seminars/Documentation/KnownProblems/Index.rst

 - The inlining of CSS in HTML emails is available in Composer-mode only as this feature makes use of a third-party library.

-- Starting with seminars 5.2.0, the CSV export is available in Composer-mode only as this feature makes use of a third-party library.
+- The CSV export currently will be empty if  the `b13/bolt` package is installed.

+- The scheduler tasks currently cannot read their configuration if the `b13/bolt` package is installed.